How to Pick a Great Chicago Interior Designer

 Let cost be a consideration but not a determining factor.

-To find a great interior designer for you:
+To find a great interior designer for your project:

 *Be honest with your perspective interior designers.
 Be thorough in your questioning, and don’t be afraid to gently challenge them.
-You’ll learn a lot more about them that way.
+You’ll learn a lot more about them that way while also learning if this is someone you can work with.

 *Start out honestly with your questions, and disclosure of information.
 Make sure you are confident in their abilities and integrity.
 Don’t worry if it takes you a few days to decide.
 Your intuition is worth trusting.
 The right designer will leave you with a good feeling.